VictorDelfour/OUF/README.md

 ```bash
 cargo run --release
 ```
-> ⚠️ Ensure your function is compatible with the operations supported by `tfhe-rs`.
+> ⚠️ Ensure your function is compatible with the parameters supported by `tfhe-rs`.

 ---